 On Tuesday, April 10th, the City of Poughkeepsie, along with Pace University School of Law’s Land Use Law Center hosted a public meeting to identify issues, discuss opportunities, and strategize on solutions regarding the distressed properties in the City of Poughkeepsie.
 If you were unable to attend this meeting, but would like to participate in a brief survey, please go to http://www.zoomerang.com/Survey/WEB22F9NZNEABZ.
 These are the same questions that were asked during the facilitated discussions on April 10th.
 We thank you for participating.

 Also, you can view the PowerPoint presentation given by Professor John Nolon regarding effective public policy approaches to distressed property remediation.

 Hudson River Housing and the Resource Center for Sustainable Communities present:

-Placemaking in a Changing Climate: Middle Main Poughkeepsie
+Placemaking in a Changing Climate: Middle Main Poughkeepsie an interactive workshop

 Designing the places where we live and work so that they are beautiful and welcoming to people and commerce alike—this simple idea is re‐emerging to guide the revitalization of our marketplaces, waterfronts, and neighborhood centers.
 Today as climate changes press us to re‐localize our lives and protect our natural resources, the art and science of placemaking are evolving to meet new needs.
 Landscape architecture is joining urban design and economic development to create strategies for cooling city centers; conserving water; growing food; and making wise choices about the use and protection of land.
 Continue reading Community Workshop – Placemaking in a Changing Climate: Middle Main Poughkeepsie